+The 1963 March on Washington happened on August 28, 1963.
 This is a special day for the United States.
-As I put it last year, rather than expound on peace and justice, economic and political freedom, I'll just let you watch some video clips, some long, some short, to honor the greatness of the man.
+As I put it last year, rather than compose something on peace and justice, economic and political freedom, I'll just let you watch some video clips, some long, some short, to honor the greatness of the man.
 He was not perfect by any means, but better than most.

 It was 1963.
-I was 12 when The March happened, living in coastal Florida, so civil and human rights arguments were in the air.
-Of course, given where we were, arguments, fear, and paranoia were more about the "Ruskies" than about caring for human rights.
+I was 12, living in coastal Florida when The March happened, so civil and human rights arguments were in the air.
+Of course, given where we were, arguments, fear, and paranoia were more about the "Ruskies" than about caring for human or civil rights.

 Here's a 17 minute clip shot at the "March on Washington" on August 28th, 1963.
 This is Martin's entire speech.
 For your amazement and remembrance, Martin Luther King's entire "I have a dream."

-5 years later, he gave one of the most bone chilling speeches ever given.
+Less than 5 years later, he gave one of the most bone chilling speeches ever given.
 It's Martin's last speech on April 3, 1968.
 It is pure prophesy.
 He died hours later.
-Here is all 20 minutes of Martin Luther King's Prophetic Last speech – I’ve Been To The Mountaintop
+Here is 20 minutes of video taken that fateful night: Martin Luther King's Prophetic Last speech – I’ve Been To The Mountaintop